francabrera/ibmqx-user-guides/rst/full-user-guide/001-The_IBM_Q_Experience/001-Introducing_the_IBM_Q_Experience.rst

 Quantum computing is here.
 While today's quantum processors are modest in size, the complexity grows continuously.
 The time is ripe to build and engage a community of new quantum learners, so that we change the way we think about computing.
-Our goal with the IBM Q experience is for you to learn about the quantum world by reading this User Guide, composing your own experiments, running them in simulation, and executing them on the world’s first fully-controllable
+Our goal with the IBM Q Experience is for you to learn about the quantum world by reading this User Guide, composing your own experiments, running them in simulation, and executing them on the world’s first fully-controllable